-- a) Blind Resume Review: In the initial stages of screening, consider removing personal information (name, gender, age) from resumes to ensure that candidates are evaluated solely on their qualifications. - b) Review Interview Questions and Assessment Criteria: Examine interview questions and assessment criteria to ensure they are free from biases and do not discriminate against candidates based on their race, gender, age, disability, religion, sexual orientation, or other protected characteristics. - c) Standardize the Interview Process: Establish a standardized interview process with set questions and evaluation criteria that all interviewers must follow to maintain consistency and fairness. - d) Training and Education: Provide training to interviewers and hiring managers on unconscious bias and discrimination awareness.
+- a) Blind Resume Review: In the initial stages of screening, consider removing personal information (name, gender, age) from resumes to ensure that candidates are evaluated solely on their qualifications. - b) Review Interview Questions and Assessment Criteria: Examine interview questions and assessment criteria to ensure they are free from biases and do not discriminate against candidates based on their race, gender, age, disability, religion, sexual orientation, or other protected characteristics.

+In the initial stages of screening, consider removing personal information (name, gender, age) from resumes to ensure that candidates are evaluated solely on their qualifications.

+- c) Standardize the Interview Process: Establish a standardized interview process with set questions and evaluation criteria that all interviewers must follow to maintain consistency and fairness. - d) Training and Education: Provide training to interviewers and hiring managers on unconscious bias and discrimination awareness.
 Educate them on the importance of fair and equitable hiring practices. - e) Diverse Interview Panels: Form diverse interview panels that include individuals from various backgrounds and perspectives to minimize biases in the selection process.
-When coordinating the selection committee, consider having at least 1-2 peer providers, the peer provider supervisor, and/or anyone who will be mentoring the new peer provider.
+When coordinating the selection committee, consider having at least one to two peer providers, the peer provider supervisor, and/or anyone who will be mentoring the new peer provider.
 This will allow for having a well-rounded interview committee. - f) Structured Interviews: Use structured interviews where candidates are asked the same set of questions in the same order.
 This helps eliminate bias and allows for more objective assessments. - g) Avoid Personal Questions: In interviews, refrain from asking personal questions unrelated to the job.
 Focus on assessing candidates' qualifications, skills, and experiences relevant to the position.
-To ensure that candidates are still able to demonstrate the ability to disclose appropriately without asking personal questions: - a.
-Focus on Relevance: During the interview, ensure that any questions related to self-disclosure are directly tied to the requirements of the job.
+To ensure that candidates are still able to demonstrate the ability to disclose appropriately without asking personal questions: - Focus on Relevance: During the interview, ensure that any questions related to selfdisclosure are directly tied to the requirements of the job.
 For example, you can inquire about a candidate's comfort level with self-disclosure and their understanding of when and how it might be appropriate in a peer support context. - b.
 Provide Scenarios: Instead of asking personal questions outright, present hypothetical scenarios or case studies that require candidates to demonstrate their understanding of when and how self-disclosure may be beneficial to support peers. - c.
-Role Play: Consider conducting role-play exercises during the interview to assess how candidates handle self-disclosure in different scenarios, emphasizing their ability to do so respectfully and professionally. - h) Sample Interview Questions - a.
-For sample interview questions and resources on interviewing see Appendix C Sample Interview Questions
+Role Play: Consider conducting role-play exercises during the interview to assess how candidates handle self-disclosure in different scenarios, emphasizing their ability to do so respectfully and professionally.